-As Figure 2A shows, the injection of 6-OHDA increased the mean number of contralateral rotations to the injection side relative to the sham group (P<0.001) (before treatment), confirming the induction of the PD model.
-Moreover, normal saline-treated PD animals showed higher contralateral rotations than the sham group at the end of the treatment (Figure 2B).
-However, 21 days of treatment with levodopa, CBL, treadmill exercise (P<0.001 for all comparisons), or a combination of exercise and CBL significantly decreased the number of contralateral rotations in PD rats (P<0.01).
-The PD+CBL+EXE group also performed considerably fewer contralateral rotations than the PD+CBL and PD+EXE groups (P<0.001).
-Combination therapy demonstrated greater efficacy than levodopa treatment in reducing apomorphine-induced rotations (P<0.001).
+As Figure 2A shows, injection of 6-OHDA obviously increased the mean number of contralateral rotations to the injection side relative to the sham group (p<0.001) (before treatment), confirming the induction of PD model.
+Moreover, normal saline-treated PD animals showed higher contralateral rotations than the sham group at the end of the treatment (Fig. 2B).
+However, 21 days treatment with Levodopa, CBL, treadmill exercise (p<0.001 for all comparisons), or a combination of exercise and CBL significantly decreased the number of contralateral rotations in PD rats (p<0.01).
+The PD+CBL+EXE group also performed considerably fewer contralateral rotations than the PD+CBL and PD+EXE groups (p<0.001 for both).
+Combination therapy demonstrated greater efficacy than levodopa treatment in reducing apomorphine-induced rotations (p<0.001).